EnricoCecchini/RepoMaker/README.md

 # RepoMaker

-Python script that uses WebScraping to create a new repobuy typing a command in CMD
+Python script that uses WebScraping to create a new repo by typing "make_repo {project_title}" in CMD

 Install Instructions:
 - Install Python 3